"You keep flying like that and you'll die real soon!"

 Tech Tree: You unlock new planes by completing missions, but these planes are mostly just the basic models, and to get the more advanced modifications, you need to fill the basic plane's kill bar by raking up high scores in the campaign or free missions.
 While most "trees" are pretty linear, some feature honest branching, such as Su-27 basic fighter upgrading into both Su-32 frontline bomber and Su-35 air superiority fighter, and the latter, into the iconic Su-37 superfighter.

 What the Hell, Hero?: The first two missions pretty much consist entirely of your squadron shooting down Yuktobanian jets without permission.
-Bartlett is able to justify fighting back in self defense because they were shot at first.
+Bartlett is able to justify fighting back in self defense because they were shot at first, but it isn't surprising that a full-out war breaks out after the second.

-Yanks With Tanks: Osea is very clearly inspired by the United States.
+Yanks with Tanks: Osea is very clearly inspired by the United States.
 The leader is a president who is voted into office for a number of terms (at least two are mentioned, but it may be more) and a vice president.
-They largely use U.S. or NATO-designed ships, aircraft, tanks and weapons and their cities are modeled after American cities (Oured, the capital in particular is very similar to New York City).
+They largely use U.S. or NATO-designed ships, aircraft, tanks and weapons and their cities are modeled after American cities.
+The capital, Oured, in particular is very similar to Chicago, right down to the ersatz Sears Tower.

 You Are in Command Now: Despite technically having more flight and combat experience, Edge insists on making you the squadron leader against the protests of Thunderhead, who gave the order.